 17 Lowe's (2016) otherwise interesting account is a case in point.
-Mulligan (1996) avoids commitment to ("thick") spatio-temporal relations by assumis that the spatio-temporally related entities stand in some internal relations (such as identity or monadic inherence) to (the parts of) the space-time structure.
-The contingency of spatiotemporal relations is either explained by means of the contingent existence of the space-time structure or simply denied.
+Mulligan (1996) avoids commitment to ("thick") spatio-temporal relations by asis that the spatio-temporally related entities stand in some internal relations (such as identity or monadic inherence) to (the parts of) the space-time structure.
+The contingency of spatio-temporal relations is either explained by means of the contingent existence of the space-time structure or simply denied.
 Since trope theories strive to eliminate objects (in the sense of bearers of properties or relations) as a primitive category, a trope theorist adopting a substantivalist view would be obliged to construct space/space-time by means of tropes.
 No clear idea of such construction has been presented so far.
 Substantivalist theories of space/space-time typically allow for the existence of empty space-time points.
 No substantivalist trope theorist has managed to show that empty space-time points can be constructed by means of tropes.

 Thus, an anti-substantivalist or a relationalist theory of space/space-time might seem to be a preferable view for the trope theorist.18 Peter Simons (2016) has proposed a construction of space-time by means of internal relations among the fundamental concrete entities.
 This view is better characterized as an anti-substantivalist than a relationalist account of space-time because it does not introduce any relations or other relational entities.
 Instead, Simons assumes that fundamental entities are occurrents (i.e., processes and events) having their spatio-temporal locations necessarily.
-All standard continuants (or, endurants) are Fregean abstractions from occurrents.19 ing space-time points, which have tropes as their individual accidents.
+All standard continuants (or, endurants) are Fregean abstractions from occurrents.19 Moreover, he assumes a causal theory of time.

+Simons' general claim that all fundamental particulars are occurrents is contestable and his examples of the construction suming space-time points, which have tropes as their individual accidents.
 Although being a trope theorist, Campbell is also inclined to adopt a substantivalist theory of space-time.
 In his Abstract Particulars (1990), Campbell rejects his earlier (Campbell 1981) identification of tropes with "formed volumes", i.e., parts or regions of space/space-time.
-In his final, scientifically inspired version of trope theory, Campbell takes space-time as a single simple entity, and all other entities are fields in the same space-time manifold (1990, 145ff.).
+In his final, scientifically inspired version of trope theory, Campbell takes space-time as a single simple entity, and all other entities are fields in the same spacetime manifold (1990, 145ff.).